mustafaozhan/EventFinder/README.md

 # EventFinder

-A simple demonstration of finding events and adding/removing them in your wishlist.
+A simple demonstration of finding events and adding/removing them in your wish list.

+Playground for most of the popular Android libraries and Android Dark/Light mode!

 # Requirements
 - Android Studio 4.1.1 or later